Beauceron: Appearance

-Although most breeds may or may not have dewclaws (many owners of other breeds remove dewclaws, especially if the dog is used for field and hunting), an important feature of the Beauceron is the double dewclaw.
+The Beauceron is unusual in having a double dewclaw.
 In order to be shown, a Beauceron must have double dewclaws that form well-separated "thumbs" with nails on each rear leg; anything less will result in disqualification from dog shows.
-The Beauceron’s double dew claws are connected by bone (unlike most breeds) and some dogs are even able to flex each one individually.
+The Beauceron's double dew claws are connected by bone (unlike most breeds) and some dogs are even able to flex each one individually.
 The Beauceron has no breed-specific health problems.

-Character
+Characteristics

 The Beauceron is known in France as a guard dog, a helper around the farm (herding sheep or cattle), and/or a ring sport dog (primarily protection training).
 This athletic, healthy and long-lived breed has been bred to be intelligent, calm, gentle, and fearless.
 Adults are typically suspicious of strangers and are excellent natural guard dogs.
-On the other hand, they typically take their cue from their handlers when it comes to greeting strangers, and are neither sharp nor shy.
+If not well trained, they can be aggressive.
 They do best when raised within the family but they can sleep outside, the better to act as guards (their weatherproof coats make them ideal kennel users even in the coldest winters).
 They have a double smooth coat that is short.
 They are eager learners and can be trained to a high level.
 However, their physical and mental development is slow relative to other similar breeds (e.g. German and other large shepherds): they are not mentally or physically mature until the age of about three years, so their training should not be rushed.
 Several five- or ten-minute play-training exercises per day in the early years can achieve better results than long or rigorous training sessions.